quentinjamet/quentinjamet.github.io/publications.md

  1. Ajayi A. et al. Spatial and Temporal Variability of Coherent Eddy Structures in the North Atlantic Ocean.
 In preparation for *Ocean Modelling*.

 ## Submitted papers and papers in revision
+ 1. C. Buckingham et al. Bounding energy dissipation due to symmetric instability in the open ocean.
+Submitted to *Nature Communications*.
  1. R. Lguensat, S. Rjiba, E. Mason, R. Fablet and **J. Le Sommer**.
 Convolutional Neural Networks for the Segmentation of Oceanic Eddies from Altimetric Maps.
-Submitted to *Remote Sennsing*.
+Submitted to *Remote Sensing*.
- 1. C. Buckhingham et al. Bounding energy dissipation due to submesoscale flows in the open ocean.
-Submitted to *Nature Geoscience*.
  1. P. Rivière, J. Thomas, L. Siegelman-Charbit, P. Klein, C. Cotté, F. d’Ovidio, C. Guinet, **J. Le Sommer**, G. Dencausse.
 The life of Elephant Seals in a field of sub-mesoscales.
 Submitted to *Limnology & Oceanography Letters*, in revision.
  1. Barnier B., A. Domina, S. Gulev, J.-M. Molines, T. Maitre, T. Penduff, **J. Le Sommer**, P. Brasseur, L. Brodeau.
 Unexpected impact of flow-driven turbine power plants on great ocean currents.
 Submitted to *Nature Energy*, in revision.